OutlawPlz/riccio/README.md

 ### needs()

 Return the number of rows you have and the number of rows you need to wrap the items.
-Ad other functions it count an intem row and the relative pop row as a single element.
+As other functions, it counts an item row and the relative pop row as a single element.
 So if you need two rows, it means that you need two item rows and two pop rows.